19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

-(bc) subject to subsection (2H) and such conditions as may be prescribed by regulations —
+(bc) subject to subsections (2H) and (2HA) and such conditions as may be prescribed by regulations —

 (i) the interest, discount, prepayment fee, redemption premium and break cost derived by any person from any qualifying debt securities (excluding Singapore Government Securities) which —